 One of the great features of Surface Arc Mouse is its design and portability.
-It’s slim, lightweight, and takes up very little space you can slide it easily into a sleeve or a bag with your laptop.
+It’s slim, lightweight, and takes up very little space.
+You can slide it quickly into a sleeve or a bag with your laptop.
 However, there is one more thing that most people didn’t know about its advanced configurations you can do with Surface Arc Mouse.

-Microsoft has a tool called “Microsoft Mouse and Keyboard Center” for unlocking and configuring advanced features on some mice and keyboards that are made by Microsoft.
+Microsoft has a tool called “Microsoft Mouse and Keyboard Center” for unlocking and configuring advanced features on some mice and keyboards made by Microsoft.
 Those mice also include the Surface Arc Mouse.
-And, today we will walk you through how to configure and remap the left-click, right-click, three fingers click, scrolling behavior, and DPI settings on Surface Arc Mouse.
+Today, we will walk you through configuring and remapping the left-click, right-click, three-finger click, scrolling behavior, and DPI settings on Surface Arc Mouse.

 Table of contents